gulp-community/gulp-order/README.md

 - A stream that emits the JavaScript files, and
 - a stream that emits the compiled CoffeeScript files.

-To combine the streams you can use `es.merge` (from `event-stream`) but you'll notice that `es.merge` just emits the files in the same order as they come in.
-This can be quite random.
+To combine the streams you can pipe into another `gulp.src` or use `es.merge` (from `event-stream`).
+But you'll notice that in both cases the files are emitted in the same order as they come in - and this can seem very random.
 With `gulp-order` you can reorder the files.

 ## Usage